canonical/nginx-ingress-integrator-operator/docs/how-to/secure-an-ingress-with-tls.md

 ```

-At last, relate the nginx-ingress-integrator charm with the microk8s TLS secret by setting the config option:
+At last, relate the `nginx-ingress-integrator` charm with the MicroK8s TLS secret by setting the config option:

 ```